uclibs/change_manager/README.md

 While Resque itself is pretty simple to implement, this packages Resque, resque-scheduler together with some simple common sense logic for comparing objects.
 I wrote this to simplify some functionality in my own applications, so some of it is application-specific.
 However, I tried to construct this gem in a way that would make customization easy. ___I welcome anyone and everyone that happens to find this useful to add your own customizations to it.
 All you need to do is fork the repo, make your changes, and create a Pull Request.___ Understandably, I would like any customizations made to have matching specs.

 ## Run-down of how ChangeManager works:
 I don't like complicated code.
 I don't think anyone does.
 Therefore, ChangeManager is written with a 'no nonsense' style.
-First, you must create a Notification object using `ChangeManager::Manager.notification()` like so:
+First, you must create a `Change` object using `ChangeManager::Manager.queue_change()` like so:
 (app/services/change_manager/manager.rb)

 ```
-ChangeManager::Manager.notification(owner, change_type, context, target)
+ChangeManager::Manager.queue_change(owner, change_type, context, target)
 ```

 This is the only line you need to write to begin queueing notifications and using the gem.
 However the email format is purposefully generic and you may want to substitute your own views for it.